Beyond Formal Semantics for Capabilities and Skills: Model Context Protocol in Manufacturing: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper presents a lightweight and \gls{LLM}-driven alternative to current model-based \gls{CSS} approaches in manufacturing.
-By leveraging \gls{MCP}, we demonstrate how capabilities can be described using comments and skills can be exposed as callable tools.
-Through a set of scenarios, we show that an \gls{LLM} paired with \gls{MCP} can plan and execute multi-step manufacturing processes, discover available capabilities, interpret their purposes, invoke corresponding skills, and handle errors or ambiguities gracefully -- without explicit information models, e.g., ontologies or \glspl{AAS}.
-Our results suggest that explicit \gls{CSS} models may become less necessary in the future, as \glspl{LLM} increasingly infer intent from text and function implementations.
+By leveraging \gls{MCP}, we demonstrate how capabilities can be described using comments and skills can be exposed as callable tools (RQ1).
+Through a set of scenarios, we demonstrate the potential of an \gls{LLM} paired with \gls{MCP} to plan and execute multi-step manufacturing processes, discover available capabilities, interpret their purposes, invoke corresponding skills, and handle errors or ambiguities gracefully -- without explicit information models, e.g., ontologies or \glspl{AAS}.
+Our results suggest that explicit \gls{CSS} models may become less necessary in the future, as \glspl{LLM} increasingly infer intent from text and function implementations (RQ2).
 This would significantly lower the barrier to integration and reconfiguration in flexible manufacturing.

-However, our results are only an initial validation of \gls{LLM}-based orchestration via \gls{MCP}, and reliability and robustness remain an open challenge with many directions for future work.
+However, our results are only an initial validation of \gls{LLM}-based orchestration via \gls{MCP}, and reliability and robustness -- including hallucinations -- remain an open challenge with many directions for future work.
 Instead of a single \gls{LLM} orchestrator, future approaches should use multiple, dedicated \gls{LLM}-based agents with defined roles (e.g., planner, verifier, negotiator) for more scalable, modular, and robust architectures.
 In addition, decentralized negotiation patterns to compare service offers across organizational boundaries may be realized by \gls{LLM} agents.

 Another future research direction is to enable \glspl{LLM} not only to select and invoke skills, but to also generate new \emph{ad-hoc skills} on demand.
 Building on earlier work on skill generation \cite{LAN+_CapabilityDriven_2025}, a combined approach could allow \glspl{LLM} to identify missing functionality, synthesize \gls{MCP} tool code, register the new tool, and invoke it as part of a task plan.
 The approach of "model-free" automation, where planning and execution emerge from linguistic reasoning rather than predefined symbolic models, can also be applied to simplify integration processes in other domains, e.g., modular electrolyzer systems.